FabrizioMarras/FabrizioMarras/README.md

 # Fabrizio Marras (PhD)

 I am an Italian professional, living in the Netherlands.
-I hold a MSc in Chemistry from the University of Sassari (2004) and a PhD in Chemistry from the University of Amsterdam (2010).

-I have a strong background in IT, software/web/app development, project management, (graphic) design, animation and a drive in continuous learning.
+I hold a PhD in Chemistry from the University of Amsterdam.
+I have a strong background in IT, software/web/app development, project management, (graphic) design, animation and a drive for learning and growth.

 ## My skills
 <!--